antimatter15/eigensheep/README.md

 ## Usage

 ```
-usage: %%eigensheep [-h] [--memory MEMORY] [--timeout TIMEOUT] [--no_install]
+usage: %%eigensheep [-h] [-n N] [--memory MEMORY] [--timeout TIMEOUT]
-                    [--clean] [--rm] [--reinstall] [--runtime RUNTIME]
+                    [--runtime RUNTIME] [--layer LAYER] [--reinstall]
-                    [-n N] [--verbose] [--name NAME]
+                    [--no_install] [--clean] [--rm] [--name NAME] [--verbose]
                     [deps [deps ...]]

 Jupyter cell magic to invoke cell on AWS Lambda

 positional arguments:
-  deps               dependencies to be installed via PyPI
+  deps               dependencies to be installed via pip

 optional arguments:
   -h, --help         show this help message and exit
+  -n N               number of parallel lambdas to invoke
   --memory MEMORY    amount of memory in 64MB increments from 128 up to 3008
   --timeout TIMEOUT  lambda execution timeout in seconds up to 900 (15
                      minutes)
+  --runtime RUNTIME  lambda runtime (python3.7, python2.7) defaults configured
+                     based on host environment
+  --layer LAYER      ARNs of lambda layers to include
+  --reinstall        regenerate lambda configuration and dependencies
-  --no_install       do not install dependencies if not found
+  --no_install       do not install dependencies if configration not found
-  --clean        remove all deployed dependencies
+  --clean            clear all deployed lambda configurations
-  --rm               remove a specific
+  --rm               remove a specific lambda configuration
-  --reinstall        uninstall and reinstall
-  --runtime RUNTIME  which runtime (python3.6, python2.7)
-  -n N               number of lambdas to invoke
+  --name NAME        store the lambda for later use with `eigensheep.map` or
+                     `eigensheep.invoke`
   --verbose          show additional information from lambda invocation
-  --name NAME        name to store this lambda as
 ```